-- Gently whisk the dry ingredients into the wet ingredients until there are no visible flour streaks in the batter (if you're adding chocolate chips, mix them in here).
+- Gently whisk the dry ingredients into the wet ingredients until there are no visible flour streaks in the batter (if you're adding mix-ins, fold them in here).

-- Pipe batter into the donut pan so that it fills 6 donut molds evenly (~⅔ full each).
+- Pipe batter into the donut pan so that it fills 6 donut molds evenly.
 If you don't have a piping bag, you can use a gallon-sized disposable bag or carefully spoon the batter into the molds.

-- Bake the donuts until they're lightly tan and firm to the touch (~16-20 minutes - if you gently press a finger on them, they should spring back up rather than leave an imprint).
+- If you're using a silicone/bendy donut pan, place them on a sturdy baking sheet.
+Bake the donuts until they're lightly tan and firm to the touch (~16-20 minutes - if you gently press a finger on them, they should spring back up rather than leave an imprint).

-- Allow the donuts to cool in the pan on a cooling rack for ~20 minutes.
-Then, carefully remove them from the pan.
+- Allow the donuts to cool in the pan for about 20 minutes.
+Then, carefully transfer them to a cooling rack.